martinandersson/nomagichttp/POA.md

 ## Stage: Pseudo-Mutable Response

-In preparation of multiple responses and response-modifying post-filters, we need to open up `Response` for state-changes, except we keep the class immutable.
+In preparation of multiple responses and response-modifying post actions, we need to open up `Response` for state-changes, except we keep the class immutable.